 - To edit the script in ACL, just open it (double click the script name).
 To insert a new line, position the cursor where you want the new line, and press ENTER.
 Always make a copy of the script and edit the copy, especially when the script is working.
 That will save you from having to recreate the script from scratch if you mess up.

-- To change the name of the script, right click the script name, and select “Rename”.
+- To change the name of the script, close the script first.
+Then right click the script name, and select “Rename”.

 When you double-click that IMPORT command, the error will be displayed (see below):